 At Ekya, we strongly believe that parents are partners in the growth and development of their children.
-We encourage parents to help their child gain independence through new explorations beyond school.
+We encourage parents to help their children gain independence through new explorations beyond school.
 Academic success is collaboratively achieved through one-on-one interactions between teachers and parents.
-Nutrition and adequate rest are crucial to every child’s academic, physical, mental, emotional and social development, and parents must ensure that their children are receiving the same.
+Nutrition and adequate rest are crucial to every child’s academic, physical, mental, emotional, and social development, and parents must ensure that their children are receiving the same.

 Overall, it is key that parents trust Ekya’s approach and philosophy.
-We welcome parents who actively encourage the school, its teachers and their child in the journey of learning.
+We welcome parents who actively encourage the school, its teachers, and their child in the journey of learning.
 Here are a few guidelines for our parent community:

-1) Parent-Teachers Meetings: At Ekya, we have an open-door policy for parents to meet with the school leadership, coordinators, and teachers, provided prior appointment is taken.
+1) Parent-Teachers Meetings: At Ekya, we have an open-door policy for parents to meet with the school leadership, coordinators, and teachers, provided a prior appointment is taken.
 Unlike the conventional meetings that take place in groups and on fixed days, parent-teacher meetings at Ekya are objective and personal.

 We believe that parents are our partners in the holistic development of their child.
 It is of paramount importance that parents stay connected and up-to-date with the proceedings and other developments at our schools.
 We expect the following aspects to be adhered to, to strengthen and best utilize the parent-school relationship: